Arianini/CCPROG2/README.md

-# CCPROG2

-# SoGA Data Analysis - CCPROG2 MP2
+# SoGA Data Analysis Using C Structs and Sorting Algorithms

 ## Project Description
 This project processes and analyzes life expectancy data from various territories based on health and environmental risk factors using structured C programming.
 It includes functionality to sort, search, and interpret data from the SoGA dataset.